chayenne-pepper/video_and_chat_app/README.md

 2. Navigate to the current folder
 3. Run ' npm install ' to install the node modules
 4. Create an account on [chatengine.io](https://chatengine.io/) to create your own public and private key
+5. Run the application on your local host with ' npm start '

 The project has been deployed using [Netlify](https://www.netlify.com/)